Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Numerical examples

 \subsubsection{Lossfunction computation}

-The preceding analysis confirms that, for high enough $\sigma$, a good reaction coordinate should resolve the transitions between the metastable sets.
-As these transitions occur predominantly within certain ``transition channels'' that surround the minimum energy pathways (MEPs)~\cite{metzner_illustration_2006}, and as in our system the MEPs between two neighbouring minima are segments of the unit circle, we would expect the angular component $\varphi(x)$ of the polar coordinates of $x$ to be a good reaction coordinate.
-Conversely, we would expect the radial component $r(x)$ to be a bad reaction coordinate, especially for high values of $\sigma$.
+The preceding analysis confirms that, for high enough $\sigma$, a good RC should resolve the transitions between the metastable sets.
+As these transitions occur predominantly within certain ``transition channels'' that surround the minimum energy pathways (MEPs)~\cite{metzner_illustration_2006}, and as in our system the MEPs between two neighbouring minima are segments of the unit circle, we would expect the angular component $\varphi(x)$ of the polar coordinates of $x$ to be a good RC.
+Conversely, we would expect the radial component $r(x)$ to be a bad RC, especially for high values of $\sigma$.

 To test this hypothesis, we now compute the differential lumpability loss function $\LRD$ for both~$\varphi$ and~$r$.
 For the lag time parameter in $\LRD$, we use $\tau=0.1$, as the observed spectral gap for this time indicates that the time scale separation between the slow and fast processes has already manifested itself.
 We again solve the various integrals in~\eqref{eq:LVD_expanded2} by Monte Carlo quadrature.
 One complication over the simple slow-fast system is that the transition density functions $p^\tau(x,\cdot)$ are not known analytically, so they have to be approximated empirically.
 For that, we first draw an empirical sample of $p^t(x,\cdot)$ by simulating many trajectories with starting point $x$, and then apply the kernel density estimation algorithm to the end points.
 For details on the numerical implementation see the SI.